sonocotta/esparagus-media-center/README.md

 ### TAS5805M DSP capabilities

 The TAS5805M DAC has a very powerful DSP, that allows doing lots of data processing on the silicon, that otherwise would take a considerable part of your CPU time.
 As of the moment of writing it is mostly an undiscovered part of the DAC, since unfortunately, TI is not making it very easy for developers.
 (A minute of complaint) To be more specific, you need to be (A) a proven hardware manufacturer to get access to the configuration software, namely PurePath.
 (B) you need to apply for a personal license and go through an approval process, and after a few weeks of waiting you get access to one DAC configuration you asked for.
-(C) You find out that it will work with TI's own evaluation board that will set you back $250 if you'd be able to find one.
-Otherwise, all you have is a list of I2C commands that you need to transfer to the device on your own cost.
+(C) You find out that it will work with TI's own evaluation board that will set you back $250 if you are able to find one.
+Otherwise, all you have is a list of I2C commands that you need to transfer to the device at your own cost.
 No wonder no one knows how to use it.

 But moanings aside, what do you get after: